 Interaction with the Broadcast Context Modification procedure:

 Upon reception of the BROADCAST TRANSPORT RESOURCE REQUEST message, the gNB-CU should trigger the Broadcast Context Modification procedure to establish the F1-U resources for the broadcast session.
+Besides, in case the F1-U Path Failure indication IE set to "true" is included in the BROADCAST TRANSPORT RESOURCE REQUEST message, the gNB-CU shall, if supported, consider that the previous established shared F1-U resources have been released in the gNB-DU and behave as specified in TS 38.401 [4].

 8.14.14.3 Unsuccessful Operation